tanbro/redis_func_cache/docs/README.rst

 ==============================

 #.
 The documentation is built using `Sphinx <https://www.sphinx-doc.org/>`_.

    We need to install the package, Sphinx and some extensions used in the documentation:

-   * Using pip:
+   * Using `pip`_:

      .. code:: sh

         pip install -e . --group docs

-   * 3rd package managers, such like `uv`_, can be used:
+   * Using `uv`_:

      .. code:: sh

         uv sync --group docs

 #.
 Generate API documentation.

-   If the source tree has changed, you may clear the `docs/apidocs` directory and regenerate the API documentation:
+   If it's the first time building the documentation, or if the source tree has changed, you may need to clear the ``docs/apidocs`` directory and regenerate the API documentation:

    .. code:: sh